bablu2b/store-mgmt/README.md

 # store-mgmt
-Here we use google appscript to get data from users to update in google sheet.
+Here I use google appscript to get data from users to update in google sheet.
 It is html page that is backed by JS and hosted on github.
+I used simple HTML and CSS for the structure of page.